rotty3000/liferay-portal/cloud/terraform/aws/installation.md

-# Liferay Cloud Native AWS Installation Guide
+# Preparing the Infrastructure to Install the AWS Marketplace Chart

-This installation guide is intended for use with the specialized Liferay AWS Helm chart located at:
+This installation guide is intended for use with the specialized Liferay AWS Marketplace Helm chart located at:

-`oci://us-central1-docker.pkg.dev/liferay-artifact-registry/liferay-helm-chart/liferay-aws`.
+`oci://709825985650.dkr.ecr.us-east-1.amazonaws.com/liferay/charts`.

 ## Prerequisites